House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Massive chainsaw bar

-There are good reasons why most tree professionals have an inventory of chainsaws.
-They are inherently dangerous tools, and finding one you can operate safely means finding one that’s best suited for the job you need to do.
-The biggest, most powerful saw might be able to fell a mighty oak, but using it to cut up a fallen limb is just as dangerous as trying to use a chainsaw intended for pruning cherry trees to cut down a dead hardwood full of knots.
+There are good reasons why most professionals own several chainsaws.
+They are inherently dangerous tools, and using them properly requires matching the job to the correct tool.
+The biggest, most powerful saw might be able to fell a mighty oak, but using it to cut up a fallen limb is just as dangerous as using a chainsaw intended for pruning cherry trees to cut down a dead hardwood full of knots.

 Whether you’re buying, renting, or borrowing, knowing what to look for in a chainsaw is an important step to completing the job safely.